project-cybersyn/things/README.md

 Thanks also to the following in no particular order:
 - justarandomgeek (for FMTK, as well answering a number of my weird questions in modding discord)
 - thesixthroc (for helping me find and fix bugs in bplib, the intellectual precursor to this library)
+- Heroes that braved the perils of Alpha to help me find bugs and add features: Kryzeth

 ## Contributing